 1. Introduction

-In contemporary Christian Apologetics, the hiddenness of God is a common topic for debate.
-This debate generally revolves around the question that if it is indeed true that God exists, why isn’t His presence more tangible and obvious, especially to people who would not resist a relationship with Him?[1]
+In contemporary Christian apologetics, the hiddenness of God is a common topic for debate.
+This debate generally revolves around the question that if God truly exists, why His presence isn’t more tangible and obvious, especially to people who would not resist a relationship with Him?[1]
 However, God’s hiddenness in Eden is irrelevant to the issue of His existence or non-existence.
 This is because God’s existence was clearly not in doubt to Adam and Eve (and certainly not to Satan).
 What needs to be investigated, presupposing God’s existence, is the reason for His absence and apparent non-intervention on that fateful day.

-Other questions began to emerge as I pondered on this crucial event.
+Other questions began to emerge as I pondered this crucial event.
 For example, why did God warn Adam and Eve about the danger of eating from the forbidden tree (Genesis 2:16–17), but did not warn them about Satan who would show up later to tempt them into sin?
-And why is it that God would bless Christians today with elaborate teachings about Satan and his evil schemes (for example, 2 Corinthians 2:11, 1 Peter 5:8 and Ephesians 6:11–12), but did not offer the same teaching to Adam and Eve?
-Didn’t Adam and Eve need such information as much as Christians do, if not more?
+And why does God bless Christians today with elaborate teachings about Satan and his evil schemes (for example, 2 Corinthians 2:11, 1 Peter 5:8 and Ephesians 6:11–12), but did not offer the same teaching to Adam and Eve?
+Did they not need such teaching as much as Christians do today, if not more?

-The point at issue here is not the culpability of Adam and Eve for their rebellion.
-They were created with free will and had freely made the choice to rebel against God.
+The issue at hand is not whether Adam and Eve were responsible for their rebellion—they clearly were.
+They were created with free will and had freely made the conscious decision to rebel against God.
 That they should bear full responsibility for their decision is not in question.
 Also, because of their free will, God cannot be implicated in their disobedience.
-However, God who is omniscient obviously had known well in advance even before creation that Adam and Eve would sin against Him, resulting in untold misery for all generations yet to come.
+However, as an omniscient Being, God surely must have known from the very beginning that Adam and Eve would sin against Him, resulting in untold misery for all generations yet to come.
 Nonetheless, it seems God must have considered it worthwhile to create this world—a world that turns out to be but dystopian.

 And so, here is the crux of the problem we must resolve.
 Can we be convinced to agree with God that our existence is meaningful despite the tragic consequences for humanity He must have foreknown would be initiated so shortly after creation?
 Is there any reason that could compel us to accept God’s creation is worthwhile, justifiable and reasonable?
 Can we be persuaded to share God’s sentiments?

 To this end, I put my thoughts in writing to be shared with my fellow believers and comrades in Christ.
-I have on my mind as I write, readers who might have found these issues not only puzzling and unsettling, but also to be obstacles that prevented them from giving credence to the Christian Faith.
+I have in mind as I write, readers who might have found these issues not only puzzling and unsettling but also to be obstacles that prevented them from giving credence to the Christian Faith.

 I must admit that this work is hardly a scholarly treatise by any measure, but a personal reflection on the subject of divine hiddenness in Eden and how it might fit into our understanding of the meaning of life.
 My prayer is that what I have presented in the following pages might be more than just “two cents’ worth,” perhaps even benefiting a few readers as they seek to make sense of their lives in this troubled world.
 However, if readers find my presentation implausible or unconvincing, I hope they will understand that my aim is not to persuade anyone to adopt my perspective, but only to stimulate an even deeper conversation and debate.
 And as we humbly work out our “salvation with fear and trembling” (Philippians 2:12), may we also bring glory to the One who sacrificed Himself on the cross for our sins.